 The sacred asado is cooking in its purest form – just fire and grill for the finest Argentinian feast of melt in the mouth meat.
 In Buenos Aires, no weekend in truly complete without it.

 I’ve worked in Richmond for the last four years, so I’ve tried many of the restaurants in the area.
-I think Buenos Aires is my favourite, and having been there a few times now I can tell you that the Chorizo Sirloin steak cooked medium rare with Malbec sauce on the side is the best thing you’ll order all year.
+I think Buenos Aires is my favourite.
+The Chorizo Sirloin steak cooked medium rare with Malbec sauce on the side is the best thing you’ll order all year.

 #5 Popeseye Steakhouse, London

-The Original Popeseye Steakhouses in Olympia and Putney serve only the finest pure-bred grass fed Aberdeen Angus beef from the North-East of Scotland.
+The Original Popeseye Steakhouse in Olympia serves only the finest pure-bred grass fed Aberdeen Angus beef from the North-East of Scotland.
 All our beef is hung for a minimum of 28 days which gives it its distinctive flavour.
 We don’t oil our steaks before they grill, and you won’t find a sprinkle of salt or a splash of sauce anywhere near our beef, you simply don’t need it, the beef is that good!

 Popeseye Steakhouse is hidden on a corner halfway up Archway hill, but once you know it’s there you will feel its pull every time you pass.
+[Update: This branch has now closed.]
 This cute little steakhouse feels like you’re dining in someone’s very trendy living room.
 Oh and good luck ordering vegetables in this temple of meat.

 #4 Flat Iron Steak, London